Skip to content

 Is University of Nebraska at Omaha Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Nebraska at Omaha earn a median of $53,909, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Nebraska at Omaha earn a median of $53,909, roughly in line with the national average for college graduates.

 $45,494